-If you’re invited to an interview, the medical school selection panel have identified that you have the necessary academic qualifications or predicted grades, and an acceptable score on any admissions test that you may have undertaken, therefore generally the purpose of the interview is not to assess your academic abilities.
 Predominantly, the focus of any interview will be to identify if you possess characteristics and qualities which will make you a suitable candidate for studying medicine and a subsequent career within the NHS.
-Interviewers will also be assessing skills, such as your ability to work within a team and take a leadership role, your communication skills, and your problem solving skills, which we will cover in more detail in the All About You section, along with personal qualities that will be assessed.
+Interviewers will also be assessing skills, such as your ability to work within a team and take a leadership role, your communication skills, and your problem solving skills.
+We cover all of these in more detail in the All About You section, along with personal qualities that will be assessed.

 Note: although the majority of medical schools do not assess academic abilities, some do highlight that there will be some element of academic assessment within their interview process.
-For any medical schools who identify this as an area of assessment, it will be highlighted in their ‘Individual Medical School’ section until the ‘Interview Information’ header.
+For any medical schools that identify this as an area of assessment, it will be highlighted in their ‘Individual Medical School’ section until the ‘Interview Information’ header.

-Although primarily the interview will not be testing your academic ability, selection panels will expect you to demonstrate an interest in medicine; for example through extra curricular reading and projects; and an understanding of medical topics and politics, such as issues relating to the NHS.
+Although primarily the interview will not be testing your academic ability, selection panels will expect you to demonstrate an interest in medicine; for example through extracurricular reading and projects; and an understanding of medical topics and politics, such as issues relating to the NHS.
 Our NHS and Medical Knowledge section will provide guidance on preparing for questions relating to NHS topics.

 Although there are a few exceptions and additional elements involved with some interviews, medical school interviews tend to fall into the following categories: